Why Killing Bed Bugs with Electric Bed Bug Heaters Is Always the Most Effective Method

 Heat kills bed bugs every time they are exposed to it, no ifs ands or buts.

-The trick lies in making sure to expose bed bugs to a high enough temperature for a long enough period of time.
+The trick lies in making sure to expose bed bugs to a high enough temperature for a long enough period of time and making sure they do not have escape routes by physically blocking all exits with blue painters tape, caulking and covering vents with plastic.

 Entomologists the world over all agree that adult bed bugs will die when exposed to 114°F for at least 20 minutes.
 The hotter the temperature, the quicker they perish.